Mark Sarvas

 Mark Sarvas (born September 26, 1964) is an American novelist, critic, and blogger living in Los Angeles.
-He is the host of the literary blog The Elegant Variation and author of the novel Harry, Revised (Bloomsbury, Spring 2008).
-Harry, Revised was a finalist for the Fiction Prize of the Southern California Independent Booksellers Association, and was also a 2008 Denver Post Good Reads selection.
+He is the host of the literary blog The Elegant Variation and author of the novel Harry, Revised (2008).
+Harry, Revised was published by Bloomsbury, and was a finalist for the Fiction Prize of the Southern California Independent Booksellers Association.
+It was also a 2008 Denver Post Good Reads selection.

-Sarvas is a member of the National Book Critics Circle, PEN/America and a contributing editor of the Los Angeles Review of Books.
+Sarvas is a member of the National Book Critics Circle and PEN America, and a contributing editor of the Los Angeles Review of Books.

-His second novel, Memento Park, was acquired for publication by Farrar, Straus and Giroux in May 2014, for March 2018 publication.
+His second novel, Memento Park, was acquired by Farrar, Straus and Giroux in May 2014, and published in March 2018.
+His third novel, @UGMAN, was published in 2025.